csparpa/csparpa.github.io/content/django-centralized-logging-on-ec2-with-logstash.md

 ---------------------
-When you setup the instance, make sure it instantiates Ubuntu 14.04 AMI and mounts a good capacity volume (this depends on the logs frequency of course, but I would advice at least 32 GB).
+When you setup the instance, make sure it instantiates Ubuntu 14.04 AMI and mounts a good capacity volume (this depends on the logs frequency of course, but I would advice at least 32 GB) and at least 2 GB of RAM (a t2.small could be fine)

 Install Docker 1.9 by running the following commands as root user: